Countable Baccarat Side Bets

 • 9s and 8s are counted as +2.

-You are probably wondering why the 2s and 3s have tags of zero when their excess tips the scales in favor of side bettors.
-This has to do with the effect of card removal (EOR).
-The value of these small cards diminishes because they will help the Banker draw to a total of seven in fewer situations compared to cards 4 through 7.
+You may wonder why the 2s and 3s have tags of zero when their excess favors side bettors.
+This is due to the effect of card removal (EOR).
+The value of these small cards diminishes because they help the Banker draw to a total of seven in fewer situations than cards 4 through 7.

-So what is the benefit of using this system?
-A simulation involving 200 million shoes with eight decks shows this system can earn you 0.74 bet units per one hundred hands.
-However, the dealer must again place the cut card 14 cards from the shoe’s end.
+What is the benefit of using this system?
+A simulation of 200 million shoes with eight decks shows it can earn you 0.74 betting units per hundred hands.
+The dealer must again place the cut card fourteen cards from the end of the shoe.

 The Easy 6 Side Bet